AvolitesLtd/TitanManual/prismdocs/prism/quick-start/navigation.md

 ## Main Menu
 ![Prism File Menu Open Recent](/prism-images/navigation/prism-header-menu.png)

-In this section it is possible to navigate the application menu, see the Project name and minimize, maximize or close the user interface.
+In this section it is possible to navigate the application menu, see the Project name, minimize, maximize or close the user interface.

 ### App Logo
-Clicking on Prism logo will hide all [View Tabs](#view-tabs) showing the selected **Surface** in fullscreen.
+Clicking on Prism logo will hide all [View Tabs](#view-tabs), showing the selected **Surface** in fullscreen.

 ### File